silshack/spring2014/_posts/2014-02-28-LeiAboutMePage.md

 ```

-The second thing I did is create a new function in simple.py
+At last, I added a new route to my "about me" page in simple.py.

 ```
 @app.route("/about")